academe/omnipay-helcim/README.md

 It appears at the moment that the Helcim Hosted Page payment form will never return a "declined" or error status to your site.
-The user will remain on the payment page until they either successfully get a card approved, or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account
-- NOT specific for each form).
+The user will remain on the payment page until they either successfully get a card approved, or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account and is NOT specific for each form).

 ### Hosted Pages Actions/Types